Chapter 1 : Chapter 1

 "How are those anger management classes coming, Ronnie?"
 Sirius asked, sauntering in behind James.

-What was with them and sauntering?
+What was with the two of them and sauntering?

 And we were all best friends.